brian32768/VHPA-mapping/README.md

 See ARCHIVE/project_notes.txt
 and ARCHIVE/presentation_notes.txt

+2025-08-07-- Wow that year went fast!
+Sold house and moved!

 2024-08-02-- day 2 of retirement, and I now have time to actually look at this project.

 2023-11-02-- I have to rewrite because the API I wrote 10 years ago doesn't work now.
-The site looks like 1996 to me, I need to update it to 2023.
+The site looks like 1996 to me, I need to update it to 2023. no-- 2025!

 ## Prerequisites